 These chemicals are called ‘Endocrine Disruptors’ because they can disrupt normal hormonal balance resulting in many different types of hormonal, reproductive and fertility related diseases in men, women, children and particularly the growing foetus.

 Endocrine disruptors are found everywhere in our environment – in the air we breathe, the water we drink and the food we eat.

 Chemicals from industrial and agricultural waste products, pesticides, medications (including the contraceptive pill) and personal care goods will end up in our waterways or leach into the soil and accumulate in the environment, affecting all life on earth.

-Even though our bodies can cope with low levels of exposure to some of these chemicals, it is important to be aware of what we can do to minimise our level of exposure on a daily basis.
+Even though we’re lead to believe our bodies can cope with low levels of exposure to some of these chemicals, it is important to be aware of what we can do to minimise our level of exposure on a daily basis.